Elbasan Rashani: Clermont

+Elche

+On 30 August 2024, Rashani moved to Spanish Segunda División side Elche.

+Melbourne City FC

+On 12 September 2025, Rashani was signed by Australian A-League side Melbourne City.
+On the 21st of October, he scored his first goal for the club, an equaliser in the champions league game against Thai club Buriram United.
+Melbourne City went on to win the game 2-1.

 International career

-From 2010-2015, Rashani had been part of Norway at its youth international level, respectively has been part of the U17, U18, U19, Norway U20 and U21 teams and he with these teams played 33 matches and scored three goals.
+From 2010 to 2015, Rashani represented Norway at youth international level, being part of the U17, U18, U19, Norway U20 and U21 teams and he with these teams played 33 matches and scored three goals.
 On 10 November 2015, he received a call-up from Kosovo for a friendly match against Albania, Rashani made his debut after coming on as a substitute at 67th minute in place of Mërgim Brahimi and scored his side's second goal during a 2–2 home draw.

 Personal life

-Rashani was born in Värnamo, Sweden from Kosovan parents from Vushtrri but grew up in Kragerø and Bø in Norway.
+Rashani was born in Värnamo, Sweden from Kosovo Albanian parents from Vushtrri, but grew up in Kragerø and Bø in Norway.